video

 The outcome for today's lesson is I can reflect on poetry with themes of sadness, writing a personal response to a poem.

-We have some key words in our lesson today.
+We have some keywords in our lesson today.

-Let's go through them.
+Let's go through them my turn, your turn.

-So symbolism is the use of objects, actions, or ideas to represent deeper meanings or concepts.
+Symbolism is the use of objects, actions, or ideas to represent deeper meanings or concepts.

 Imagery is the use of language to create a mental picture or sensory experience for the reader or listener.

-Interpretation is the process of understanding and assigning meaning to a poem.
+Interpretation, this is the process of understanding and assigning meaning to a poem.

-A personal response, reflections that we make about a poem after reading or listening to it.
+Personal response, reflections that we make about a poem after reading or listening to it.

 These are our key words.

-Let's listen out for them.
+Let's look out and listen out for them.

 Let's begin by exploring "The Land of Blue."
 "The Land of Blue" is a poem found in the poetry collection "Being Me: Poems about Thoughts, Worries, and Feelings."
 The collection contains poems written by Liz Brownlee, Matt Goodfellow, and Laura Mucha.

-The illustrations are made by Victoria Jane Wheeler.
+Illustrations are made by Victoria Jane Wheeler.

 "Being Me" features a diverse range of poems that explore various aspects of what it means to be ourselves, including topics like individuality, friendship, family, and personal growth.

-Through the poems in "Being Me," readers are encouraged to celebrate their differences, embrace their strengths and weaknesses, and navigate the challenges of growing up.
+Through the poems in "Being me," readers are encouraged to celebrate their differences, embrace their strengths and weaknesses, and navigate the challenges of growing up.

 Before we read the poem, we can reflect on the colour that's mentioned in the title.

-And now I wonder, do you find these to be positive or negative images?
+And are these positive or negative images?
 And did you think of any other connections?
-Pause the video and share with someone nearby.
+The poem we are looking at today uses symbolism.

 Symbolism in poetry involves the use of symbols, objects, images, or actions that represent ideas beyond their literal meaning.